-Here I leave the products you will need: bleaching powders and hydrogen peroxide.
+Here I leave the products you will need: bleaching powders and developer.

 Bleaching powders: I show you the BlondMe Bond Enforcing option from Schwarzkoft because they help protect and repair the hair while lifting the color effectively.
 Here you can read my personal experience with these Schwarzkoft bleaching powders.

-And as hydrogen peroxide to mix I will recommend the hydrogen peroxide of Blondme Supreme from Schwarzkoft too, but this time the 30-volume one to raise a little.
-This is a specific hydrogen peroxide for blond hair.
+And as developer to mix I will recommend the developer of Blondme Supreme from Schwarzkoft too, but this time the 30-volume one to raise a little.
+This is a specific developer for blond hair.

 How to tone bleached hair to gray